oz/cyprio.net/wtf/2012-02-12-a-few-things-on-the-corona-music-fest-in-oaxaca.md

 ---
-title: A few things on the Corona music fest in Oaxaca
+title: "A few things on the Corona music fest in Oaxaca"
 ---

 This week-end I was at a beer-sponsored concert in Oaxaca with big names like